 New Technical Terms

-In my first ClayTrader review I also mentioned that I do not like the fact that he uses new created terms for technical analysis.
+In my first ClayTrader review, I also mentioned that I do not like the fact that he uses newly created terms for technical analysis.

-The biggest fraud for me are the regulation of the money back guaranty and the hidden auto-renew terms.
+The biggest downside for me is the regulation of the money-back guaranty and the hidden auto-renew terms.